 Why Your Dog Barks

 I love my dog.
-I mean, we all do, right?
+We all do, right?
 They are our best friends and they will love us till our dying breath.
 Sometimes though, when a dog barks it can be annoying.
 When they just persist in their repetitive dog barks and you don’t understand why, or you are too tired to play with them, you’ve had thoughts of getting trading them in for a cat.
 Alright, for some of you, never a cat but you have been exasperated by your beloved dog because of their barking at least once in your life, right?
 So what can we do about it?

 Now, before you try to find the magic pill to stop your dog’s incessant barking, remember that there are instances when their barking is useful even life saving.
 Their growling dog barks that alert us of danger and even scare off potential harmful people is an award-worthy canine quality you must value.
 When they are in pain, their whining yelps will signal to us that it’s time to take them to the vet and this can save their own lives.
 Understand that some of their dog barks are important and instead of dismissing the sounds right away, find out the source of why they are barking first.